Available for opportunities

 Microservices Containerisation with Docker & Kubernetes

-Helm charts with per-env value overrides
+Helm charts with per-environment value overrides

-Nginx ingress with path-based routing & SSL
+Nginx Ingress with path-based routing and SSL

-Prometheus + Grafana full container observability
+Prometheus + Grafana full container observability stack

 08